EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### Explanation of the diagram above
 1. Receives an array of queries from client to server (The attack has access to all communications with the server)
-2. Runs a Porter Stemming Algorithm to match keywords with queries
+2. Runs a Porter Stemming Algorithm along with Anneal and Optimizer functions to match keywords with queries
 3. Requests encrypted files
 4. Receives the documents that were able to be decrypted

-Within the attack architecture we will store the queries from the requests to FoundationDB along with matrix M. Matrix M is what allows us to reasonably guess the keyword pairs to the queries.
-To create this matrix we first will find a large publicly available dataset with all the possible keywords we would expect to find in our targeted attack.
-Matrix M is created to contain all of these keywords along with the expected probability they will appear.
+Within the attack architecture we will store the queries from the requests to FoundationDB along with matrix Mp and Mc.
+Matrix Mp and Mc contains the joint frequency distribution of plain and cipher keywords, these matrices allow us to reasonably guess the keyword pairs to the queries.
+To create these matrix we first will find a large publicly available dataset with all the possible keywords we would expect to find in our targeted attack.

+#### Anneal and Optimizer Functions:
+- This algorithm optimizes the keyword assignments to reveal queries by utilizing Simulated Annealing.
+- It iteratively modifies the keyword assignments based on the pair similarity matrices and known assignments to minimize the difference between joint frequency distributions of plain and cipher keyword pairs (Mp and Mc).
+- The process involves accepting or rejecting new states probabilistically, considering the energy difference and current temperature.
+- The loop continues until the temperature reaches zero or a threshold of unsuccessful rejections (rejectThreshold) is met.

 ## 7. Release Planning